bilalmulla99/Advanced-Regression-for-prediction-of-House-Prices/README.md

 1. Which variables are significant in predicting the price of a house, and
 2. How well those variables describe the price of a house.

+Ridge and Lasso Regression is used and the performance metrics of these regression techniques is compared.